What is the Most Dangerous City in the Philippines? What You Need To Know!

-The decline began on May 23, 2017 when the Siege of Marawi, or as some call it—the Battle of Marawi—began.
-It would go on to be a five-month-long conflict, tearing apart this once vibrant and beautiful city.
+The decline began on May 23, 2017, when the Siege of Marawi, or as some call it—the Battle of Marawi—began.
+It would go on to be a 5-month-long conflict, tearing apart this once vibrant and beautiful city.

-During the Siege of Marawi, the government was forced to bomb its own city to fight the ISIS soldiers occupying it.
-This conflict displaced nearly 400,000 people and caused an estimation in excess of 1 billion dollars in damages to the city.
+During the Siege of Marawi, the government was forced to bomb its city to fight the ISIS soldiers occupying it.
+This conflict displaced nearly 400,000 people and caused an estimated excess of 1 billion dollars in damages to the city.

-In addition to this massive displacement, much blood was spilled on Marawi City’s soil.
-In addition to over a thousand military deaths, there were also 47 civilian casualties according to stats released by the government.
-However, the research done by Amnesty and other organizations suggests that the actual civilian death count is much higher than the official count when all the contributing factors are taken into account.
+In addition to over a thousand military deaths, there were also 47 civilian casualties, according to government statistics.
+However, the research done by Amnesty and other organizations suggests that the actual civilian death count is much higher than the official count when all the contributing factors are considered.
 (Amnesty)